nickovchinnikov/datasatanism/docs/index.md

     - [**Telegram** :simple-telegram:](https://t.me/datasatanisma)
     - :material-email: contact@datasatanism.com

-*Remember, here at DataSatanism, I believe in the power of knowledge, the magic of math, and the art of programming.*
+*Remember, here at @DataSatanism, I believe in the power of knowledge, the magic of math, and the art of programming.*

 **Let's open the mystery together.**